sameer-haider/HLT-chatbot-project/README.md

 * **Cosine Similarity**: This algorithm measures the similarity between user input and pre-defined responses, enabling the chatbot to deliver accurate and relevant responses.

-* **Named Entity Recognition (NER)**: NER helps the chatbot to understand and classify entities (like names, locations, and expressions of times) within the user's input, resulting in a more contextual and meaningful conversation.
+* **Named Entity Recognition (NER)**: NER helps the chatbot to understand and classify entities (like actor names, locations, and expressions of times) within the user's input, resulting in a more contextual and meaningful conversation.

+**Personalized User Experience**: T.A.R.S ensures a unique and personalized interaction by storing user models.

+* **User Model Storage**: The chatbot captures and stores user details, such as names, likes, and dislikes, in a MySQL table.
+This facilitates personalized conversations and allows T.A.R.S to tailor responses according to user preferences.

 ## Technologies
 Key python libraries used: